BlockchainCommons/Bitcoin-Standup-Scripts/README.md

 There are two linux based StandUp scripts; `StandUp.sh` and `LinodeStandUp.sh`.

 * `LinodeStandUp.sh` is built as a StackScript for the Linode platform and can be used as is.
-It's been tested on Debian 11 (Bullseye), with previous versions tested on Debian 9 (Stretch) and Debian 10 (Buster).
+It's been tested on Debian 12 (Bookworm), with previous versions tested on Debian 9 (Stretch), Debian 10 (Buster) and Debian 11 (Bullseye).
-* `StandUp.sh` can be used on a Debian VPS and has been tested on Debian 11 (Bullseye), with previous versions tested on Debian 9 (Stretch) and Ubuntu 18.04.
+* `StandUp.sh` can be used on a Debian VPS and has been tested on Debian 12 (Bookworm), with previous versions tested on Debian 9 (Stretch), Debian 11 (Bullseye) and Ubuntu 18.04.

 You will use different installation methods depending on which script you use (or if you want to run the installation entirely by hand)